 - pepper ground

-Wash and de-stem the kale if using, tear or cut into bite-sized pieces.
-Combine remaining salad ingredients in a bowl.
+- Wash and de-stem the kale if using, tear or cut into bite-sized pieces.
+Add to a bowl along with the grated carrot and sliced red onion.